Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains several more instruments and much more data, including 5 AVHRR channels.
 - The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.

+> Reception note: When receiving with an RTLSDR, you might run into some issues owing to its relatively high symbol rate.
+If you get a donut constellation, make sure to follow [this heading](#bad_constellation) to lower the pll bandwidth.

 ![MetOp AHRPT screenshot from SatDump](../../assets/images/Radio/MetOp-AHRPT.jpg) *MetOp B AHRPT*

 ### FengYun 3

 - The only satellite from this constellation still broadcasting in the L-band is **Fengyun 3C**.
 Due to a severe power supply failure **it only broadcasts when in sight of China** (When its footprint is anywhere within Chinese territory).
-- It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruuments.
+- It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruments.
 The broadcast has Reed-Solomon FEC, but unlike any other satellite in the L-band **it broadcasts channels required for true color** - exactly what you would see with your eyes if you stood right next to the satellite.
 - The signal has a relatively high simbol rate, can't be decoded with a standard RTLSDR dongle.

 > Reception note: The signal becomes a strong carrier wave once the satellite turns it off.
-The signal might cut out a bit sooner or later than it gaind/lodes LOS with Chinese territory, it does not follow the rule to the tee.
+The signal might cut out a bit sooner or later than it gains/loses LOS with Chinese territory, it does not follow the rule to the tee.

 ![FengYun AHRPT screenshot from SatDump](../../assets/images/Radio/FengYun-AHRPT.jpg) *FengYun 3C AHRPT*